EDUCBA

 Toolbar in Excel (More Commands)

-• You will get a new window which gives you all the options available with excel to add to your toolbar.
+• You will get a new window that gives you all the options available with Excel to add to your toolbar.

 Toolbar in Excel (File tab)

-From the Choose commands from the drop-down, you can select which list of tools you want to add.
+You can select which tools to add from the Choose commands in the drop-down.
 Each list will lead to a different list of commands that you can add to the toolbar.

-• Click on the Popular Commands, which shows the set of most commonly used commands.
+• Click on the Popular Commands, which shows the most commonly used commands.
 Select the Fill color which you want to add to the toolbar.
-You can see an add button right next to the list of commands; by pressing it and clicking on the OK button, you can add the selected tool to the Excel Toolbar.
+You can see an add button next to the list of commands; by pressing it and clicking the OK button, you can add the selected tool to the Excel Toolbar.

 Fill color